DragonWrangler1/Minetest-Astral_mod/README.md

 # Minetest-Astral_mod
 this is a fork of astral

-to run this mod. download it -> extract it/uncompress it -> rename it astral -> move it to mods folder -> select a world -> enable it.
+to run this mod. download it -> extract it/uncompress it -> rename it astral -> move it to mods folder -> select a world -> enable it -> and open the world.

 this mod adds 4 new astral events, and re-enables cloud density (working in MT 5.7.0)